• Skip to primary navigation

 This review is completely independent, we visited anonymously and paid our entrance tickets in full.

-Landing at Gold Beach – Introduction
+The Landing at Gold Beach – Introduction

-Landing and the role of Gold Beach
+D-Day and the role of Gold Beach

-At Gold Beach, you’ll see many relics of the Second World War at low tide (bunkers, floating lanes from the artificial port of Arromanches…), as well as numerous museums and memorials on the D-Day landings.
+At Gold Beach, you’ll see many relics of the Second World War at low tide (bunkers, floating lanes of the artificial port of Arromanches…), as well as numerous museums and memorials on the D-Day landings.
 We list them below.

-Practical tips and map: Gold Beach, Normandy, France
+Practical tips and map: Gold Beach Normandy, France

 Where is Gold Beach?